 Camping and Caravan sites

-- Restricting when caravans can be on the site for human habitation or restricting the number of caravans that can be on the site at any one time
+Limiting the number of caravans that can be on site at once.

-- To ensure the steps taken enhance the land, including planting/replanting bushes and trees
+To ensure the steps taken to enhance the land, including planting/replanting bushes and trees

 Will Tacit Consent Apply?